damonallison/kafka-test/README.md

 ## Introduction

 Kafka is a distributed streaming platform.
 Kafka stores streams of records, called topics, in a fault tolerant, scalable way.
 Clients can read historical records as well as stream events in real time.

 Kafka is superior to traditional messaging systems in that:

-* Like with queues, messages can be stored and delivered to 1 of N clients.
+* Like with queues, messages can be stored and delivered to 1 of `n` clients.
+  For example, each message is delivered to 1 of 20 running consumer instances.

 * Like with pub/sub systems, messages can be broadcasted to multiple subscribers.
+Multiple subscribers can listen to the same topic.

 Kafka improves on the queuing and pub/sub systems by:

 * Allowing messages to be delivered to 1 of N clients in consumer groups.
 In traditional queuing / pub/sub, each subscriber receives each message.
 There is no concept of `client group`.
 * Durable storage provides playback, historical resume.

 ### Why Use Kafka?